awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 Use the following procedure to create a destination node to update a feature group with the observations from your dataset\.

 To update a feature group using a destination node, do the following\.
+**Note**
+You can choose **Create job** in the Data Wrangler flow to view the instructions for using a processing job to update the feature group\.

 1. Choose the **\+** symbol next to the node containing the dataset that you'd like to export\.

 1. Under **Add destination**, choose **SageMaker Feature Store**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/feature-store-destination-node-selection.png)

-1. Double click on the feature group\.
+1. Choose \(double\-click\) the feature group\.
 Data Wrangler checks whether the schema of the feature group matches the schema of the data that you're using to update the feature group\.

 1. \(Optional\) Select **Export to offline store only** for feature groups that have both an online store and an offline store\.
 This option only updates the offline store with observations from your dataset\.